MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-o365-to-o365.md

 ### Scan report

-For more information about the scanning process, see the **Scanning** section.
+For more info about the scanning process, see the **Scanning** section.

 After the scan report is downloaded and opened, look for these key items:

 - Users with a failed status.
 We recommend rerunning the scan for these user(s).
 - Users with one file or less. **Note**: Sharing permissions are still transfered.
 - Users with the most data.
-Use this information to decide about a data distribution strategy that suits your needs.
+Use this info to decide about a data distribution strategy that suits your needs.
 For more info about data distribution, see **here**.

 ![scan report example](media/scan-report-example.png)